Open the Content Application and select Documents in the dropdown at the top of the first column (the 'navigation area').

-In this area you may find one or more folders which all contain documents, organized in subfolders.
+In this area, you may find one or more folders that all contain documents, organized in subfolders.
 A folder typically contains all the documents for one channel.
-There may also be configuration or administration folders containing content used in multiple channels, for example labels and value lists.
+There may also be configuration or administration folders containing content used in multiple channels, for example, labels and value lists.

-At the bottom of the browser area column you find a button Add root folder.
+The Add root folder can be found at the bottom of the browser area column.
 Use this button to start creating content for a new channel.

-The dialog to create the new folder allows you to specify a Name and a URL name.
-The name will show up in brXM and the URL name will be used to refer to this folder in the configuration.
+After clicking on Add root folder, a dialog to create the new folder will pop up.
+The dialog allows you to specify a Name and a URL name.
+The name will show up in Bloomreach Content and the URL name will be used to refer to this folder in the configuration.
 You are advised not to change the URL name of a folder anymore when it is used by the site configuration.